-‘My Hero Academia’ Season 3’s New Key Art, Episode 1 Synopsis Revealed
+‘My Hero Academia’ Season 3’s New Key Art And Episode 1 Synopsis Revealed

 — ☆オードリーAudrey☆ (@aitaikimochii) April 1, 2018

 Meanwhile, the post also teased that My Hero Academia Season 3, Episode 1 will have a lot of new scenes and contains original story for the series.
-If truth be told, the CEO and founder of Funimation Gen Fukunaga bragged that it is recognized by fans and media alike as the best anime of 2017 for featuring a different kind of anime story.
+If truth be told, the CEO and founder of Funimation, Gen Fukunaga, bragged that it is recognized by fans and media alike as the best anime of 2017 for featuring a different kind of anime story.

-He is even proud that the series represents the superhero tradition and the pop culture that its North American audience grew up to and continuously living.
+He is even proud that the series represents the superhero tradition and the pop culture that its North American audience grew up in and continue living.
 Hence, they are now more than excited to unveil My Hero Academia Season 3 on April 7.
-Its first six episodes are set to be simultaneously streamed in SimulDub on the same date and time of its Japanese release.
+Its first six episodes are set to be simultaneously streamed on SimulDub on the same date and time of its Japanese release.